It works for pets just like it does for humans. Regular physical exams, current shots, and regular parasite control help prevent disease.

 Selecting the right breed for your family or your personal lifestyle can be a daunting task.

-In many cases, selecting the right breed in the first place can save you many hundreds of dollars in future vet bills!
-Some breeds, perhaps the one you are looking at right now is predisposed to certain costly health conditions.
+In many cases, choosing the right breed in the first place can save you many hundreds of dollars in future vet bills!
+Some breeds, perhaps the one you are looking at right now are predisposed to costly health conditions.
 A half hour talk with Dr. Gerds can save you many hundreds in future vet bills.

 Let us at Advanced Care Pet Hospital assist you with this important decision.
-We actively support area shelters and humane societies.
+Come in, speak to our staff, we can advise you on which breeds to investigate and which to steer away from given your lifestyle.
+We actively support area shelters, humane societies and small family breeders.